dstmrk/kanso/DOCKER.md

 ## 🛠️ Troubleshooting

 **Container won't start?**
-- Check credentials file exists: `ls config/credentials/`
-- Verify `.env.prod.local` has correct values (WORKBOOK_URL, etc.)
 - Check logs: `docker compose logs kanso`
+- Verify port is not already in use
+- Ensure Docker has enough resources allocated

 **Port already in use?**
 - Change `APP_PORT` in `.env.prod.local`